onflow/docs/docs/tools/flow-cli/flix.md

 }
 ```

 Example of using a prefilled FLIX json file.
 No need to use Cadence pragma when using a prefilled FLIX json file.
 This method separates FLIX specific information from the transaction or script Cadence.
-Use the `flow flix generate` command
+Use the `flow flix generate` command:

 ```shell
 flow flix generate cadence/scripts/read-helloworld.cdc --pre-fill cadence/templates/read-helloworld.prefill.json --save cadence/templates/read-helloworld.template.json